 Probably because your guitar has a loose brace.
 We can re-glue loose braces. this is typically an inexpensive repair.

 Q. What if I need my guitar paint touched up?

-If it’s an old guitar we suggest that you do not have it touched up.
-You will destroy its patina, and significantly decrease its value.
+If you have an old guitar, we suggest that you do not have it touched up.
+You can destroy its patina, which could significantly decrease its value.